Semiparametric Estimation of Fractional Integration: An Evaluation of Local Whittle Methods: Monte Carlo Comparisons Across Methods

 Next, we consider the sensitivity of the estimators to unknown population means.
 We compare performance across three approaches to mean correction: no correction ($\hat{\mu} = 0$), sample mean correction ($\hat{\mu} = \bar{X}$), and first-observation correction ($\hat{\mu} = X_1$).
 Table~\ref{tab:mc_unknown_mean} shows baseline MSE values (with $\mu = 0$) and MSE ratios (with $\mu = 5$ relative to $\mu = 0$) for simulated $\ARFIMA(0,d,0)$ processes with $d \in [-2.2, 2.2]$.
 Ratios near unity indicate robustness to nonzero means; larger values indicate performance degradation.
-For each correction, we transform the data as $\tilde{X}_t = X_t - \hat{\mu}$ before applying the estimator.
+Since the mean is unknown a priori, for each correction we transform the data as $\tilde{X}_t = X_t - \hat{\mu}$ before applying the estimator.
 We apply this transformation in both cases $\mu = 0$ and $\mu = 5$.
 The only exception is 2ELW, which receives the original data and applies its own internal adaptive mean correction.
-(As a result, the MSE values for 2ELW are identical across the three mean corrections.)

-In the top panel, no mean correction, the presence of a nonzero mean reveals differences in robustness.
-The Velasco estimator shows both good baseline performance (MSE $\approx 0.03$) and robustness (MSE ratios near unity) for all $d$ values, providing reliable behavior in the presence of mean contamination.
-The LW, HC, and 2ELW estimators also exhibit MSE ratios near unity.
-This indicates insensitivity to the mean, but note that their baseline MSE values are elevated at extreme $d$ values (e.g., LW has baseline MSE of 2.359 at $d = -2.2$).
-In those cases, a MSE ratio near 1.0 indicates consistently poor performance rather than robustness.
-In contrast, ELW has extremely low baseline MSE values ($\approx 0.006$ across $d$), but exhibits catastrophic sensitivity to mean contamination for $d \leq 0.6$, especially for antipersistent processes (MSE ratio of 5.3 at $d = 0.0$, increasing to 1410 at $d = -2.2$), with robustness only for $d \geq 1.2$.
+In the top panel, with no mean correction, the presence of a nonzero mean reveals differences in robustness.
+The Velasco estimator shows both good baseline performance (MSE $\approx 0.03$) and robustness (MSE ratios near unity) for all $d$ values.
+The LW, HC, 2ELW, and LWLFC estimators also exhibit MSE ratios near unity, but their baseline MSE values are elevated at extreme $d$ values (e.g., LW has baseline MSE of 2.359 at $d = -2.2$), where a ratio near unity indicates consistently poor performance rather than robustness.
+In contrast, ELW has extremely low baseline MSE values ($\approx 0.006$ across $d$), but exhibits severe sensitivity to mean contamination for $d \leq 0.6$, especially for antipersistent processes (MSE ratio of 5.4 at $d = 0.0$, increasing to 1410 at $d = -2.2$), with robustness only for $d \geq 1.2$.